Last Updated on

 Even though in recent years the camera models with the smaller sensors improved low light performance significantly, the full frame cameras are still undisputed leaders in astrophotography field.

-The Sony a7 III is a clear choice when selecting the best camera for astrophotography with the perfect balance of the performance and reasonable price.
+The Sony a7 III is a clear choice when selecting the best camera for astrophotography with the perfect balance of performance and reasonable price.
 And, older the Nikon D750 model allows newcomers to enter the full frame field at an unprecedented low price.

 In APS-C segment we have more than ever astrophotography capable models with the Nikon D7500, Fujifilm X-E3, Canon M6, Nikon D5600, and Nikon D3400 leading the field.
 And by choosing the Fujifilm X-E3 you get a lot of bang for your buck.